 - How will the strategy’s drawdown affect your overall portfolio?

 At the end of the day, you need to spend considerable time setting up a trading plan.
-This includes testing for stop-losses and how to smooth your returns.
+This includes testing for stop-loss strategies and how to smooth your returns.
 Such a plan might not include stop-losses at all, but rather diversification.
 After all, there are many stop loss options.